Rational approximations on toric varieties: Geometric preliminaries

 \subsection{Free and very free curves}

-\begin{definition} Fix $X$ a smooth variety.
+For more details see \cite[II.3]{Kollar}. \begin{definition} Fix $X$ a smooth variety over $K$.
 Let $f:\PP^1\to X$ be a rational curve and $d\in\NN$.
-We say that $f$ is $d$-free if its image is contained in the smooth locus of $X$ and $f^*T_X\otimes \mathcal{O}(-d)$ is globally generated.
-We will denote ``free'' for $0$-free and ``very free'' for $1$-free. \end{definition} By Grothendieck's theorem \cite[Ex.
-V.2.6]{Hartshorne}, any locally free sheaf $\mathcal{F}$ of finite rank on $\PP^1$ splits, i.e. there exist integers $a_1\leqslant\cdots\leqslant a_m$ such that
+We say that $f$ is $d$-free if the sheaf $f^*T_X\otimes \mathcal{O}_{\PP^1}(-d)$ is globally generated.
+We write ``free'' for $0$-free and ``very free'' for $1$-free. \end{definition} By Grothendieck's theorem \cite[V. Exercise 2.6]{Hartshorne}, any locally free sheaf $\mathcal{F}$ of finite rank on $\PP^1$ splits, i.e., there exist integers $a_1,\cdots,a_m$ such that